 What is Physiotherapy?

 Physiotherapy is a form of therapy that helps people with physical disabilities or injuries rehabilitate.
-It combines exercises, stretches, massages, and other modalities to help promote healing and reduce pain.
-During physiotherapy sessions, a physical therapist will assess the patient’s condition and create an individualized plan to address their specific needs.
+It combines exercises, stretches, soft tissue techniques, myofascial work, and other modalities to help promote healing and reduce pain.
+During physiotherapy sessions, a physiotherapist will assess the patient’s condition and create an individualized plan to address their specific needs.

 How Does It Help With Lumbar Radiculopathy?

-Physiotherapy works by targeting the muscles surrounding the affected area in order to relieve tension and alleviate pressure on the herniated disc.
-The therapist will also use manual therapy techniques such as massage and stretching to reduce inflammation and improve the range of motion in the affected area.
+Physio works by targeting the muscles surrounding the affected area in order to relieve tension and alleviate pressure on the herniated disc.
+The physiotherapist will also use manual techniques such as stretching to reduce inflammation and improve the range of motion in the affected area.
 Exercises may also be prescribed to strengthen the core muscles to improve posture and stability in order to relieve stress on the spine from daily activities.
-Finally, heat or cold therapy may be used to reduce pain levels over time.
+Finally, heat or cold treatments may be used to reduce pain levels over time.

 Benefits of Physiotherapy for Lumbar Radiculopathy

 When it comes to treating lumbar radiculopathy caused by a herniated disc, physiotherapy offers many benefits including reducing pain levels while increasing strength, flexibility, and range of motion.
-With the help of an experienced physical therapist who is knowledgeable about this condition, you can get relief from your symptoms while also reducing your risk of future flare-ups or injuries related to this condition.
+With the help of an experienced physiotherapist who is knowledgeable about this condition, you can get relief from your symptoms while also reducing your risk of future flare-ups or injuries related to this condition.
+As an alternative, you can also learn how chiropractic care treats lumbar radiculopathy, or read about the foods you should eat with lumbar radiculopathy.
 If you are currently suffering from lumbar radiculopathy due to a herniated disc then please contact your doctor for more information about how physiotherapy can help you get back on track!